Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Experimental Results

 \subsection{Performance Comparison}

-We evaluate our SLiM against state-of-the-art self-supervised approaches, including CL, MAE, and other pretext tasks \cite{GL-Transformer, MacDiff, IGM, USDRL, HSP}.
-To ensure a fair comparison and isolate the efficacy of the learned representations, we report results based on the single joint modality across all baselines, excluding gains from multi-stream fusion (e.g., bone or motion modalities).
+We compare SLiM with SOTA skeleton SSL methods under three protocols: linear evaluation, semi-supervised learning, and action retrieval.
+To isolate representation quality, we report results using the single joint modality and exclude gains from multi-stream fusion such as bone or motion streams.